- Participants with Agency-managed funding can record their my providers on their plan.

 You need to call us on 1800 800 110 within 6 days from when you received the SMS.
 We will let you know what the claim is for.

-If a provider claims specialist disability accommodation and behaviour suppport services and they are not recorded as a my provider for your plan, we will automatically reject the claim.
-If this happens, we won't send you an SMS because only your recorded providers can deliver you these types of supports.
+If a provider claims specialist disability accommodation, home and living support and behaviour suppport services and they are not recorded as a my provider on your plan, we will automatically reject the claim.
+If this happens, we won't send you an SMS because only your recorded my providers can deliver you these types of supports.

 When you, or your plan manager, submit a claim for self-managed or plan-managed specialist disability accommodation supports, you must include the provider’s ABN.

 We will check the ABN and make sure the provider is registered with the NDIS Quality and Safeguards Commission to provide specialist disability accommodation support services before we pay the claim.

 During the phone call you can tell us that you accept the claim if it is for a support you agreed to.
 We will then pay the claim from your NDIS budget.

 If you receive an SMS about a provider you will continue to work with, and don’t want another message about them, you can let us know you want to record them as a my provider on your plan.

 This means the next time they submit a claim, we won’t contact you to check.

 If you didn’t agree to the support, you can let us know during the phone call.